shanet/Alsa-Channel-Control/README.md

 ## Compiling
 The server and client will compile with just a basic development enviroment set up.
-The Android client requires the Android SDK and Ant to be installed.
+* The Android client requires the Android SDK and Ant to be installed.
-While not required at compile-time, the Alsa program "amixer" is required for the server to work properly.
+* You need the -xorg-dev (or similar) package installed.
-In order to communicate with the X server, the startup script needs to change the user the server is running as to a user that is logged in to X. At the very least, it needs changed to a user that exists on the system.
+* While not required at compile-time, the Alsa program "amixer" is required for the server to work properly.
+* In order to communicate with the X server, the startup script needs to change the user the server is running as to a user that is logged in to X. At the very least, it needs changed to a user that exists on the system.
 In `src/alsa-server` change the line `USER=shane` to a user on the target system.

 For the server and client: